jogeshsingh/Learning-about-FPGA-DESIGN-/README.md

  `WHAT DO YOU NEED TO LEARN ABOUT FPGAs?`

-  To learn about FPGAs isn't a big deal .
+-  Learning about FPGAs isn't a big deal .
 It is starts with basic building blocks of how computer operates in binary . `Yeah` ?
-You got it right .
+-  You got it right .
 It is just a binary (   Zero's(`0`) and one's(`1`)) .
-Remember!!!
-You're defining a digital circuit in FPGA , so needn't worry about analogue signal traces like the one we used to in analog  design , however in the end everything is analog by nature !!!.
+-  Remember!!!
+You're defining a digital circuit in FPGA , so needn't worry about analogue signal traces like the one we used to in analog  design ,
+- `however` in the end everything is `analog` by nature !!!.

 - Learning about FPGA is pretty steep learning curve , so don't be disappointed if your design run into erros multiple times. https://queue.acm.org/detail.cfm?id=3411759